rcverse/Another-Noun-Phrase-Extractor/structure_patterns.md

 # NP Structure Detection Patterns

-This document summarizes the patterns for detecting various noun phrase structures based on spaCy's dependency parsing via the `ANPEAnalyzer`.
+This document summarizes the patterns for detecting various noun phrase structures based on spaCy's dependency parsing.

 > **Disclaimer**: While we strive for accuracy in detecting noun phrase structures, please keep in mind that the results may vary due to **the limitations of spaCy's dependency parsing** and the **complex, sometimes ambiguous nature of English syntax**.
 This labeling system is a helpful tool, but it **may not be 100% accurate**.
 If you find any inaccuracies or have suggestions for additional structures to detect, please feel free to raise an issue on GitHub.
 I'll do my best to address them!